doc4d/docs/docs/code-editor/overview.md

 ---

-The 4D code used across you application is written in [methods](../Concepts/methods.md) and [classes](../Concepts/classes.md).
+The 4D code used across your application is written in [methods](../Concepts/methods.md) and [classes](../Concepts/classes.md).

-The 4D IDE provides you with various features to create, open, export, or delete your code.
-You can use the 4D [code editor](write-class-method.md) to work with your code.
+The 4D IDE provides you with various features to create, edit, export, or delete your code.
+You will usually use the 4D [code editor](write-class-method.md) to work with your code.

 ## Creating methods